Luke-Shaw/RAP-peer-review/survey/RAP_peer_review_demand_survey.md

 <!-- end list -->

-15. **If yes**, please indicate the rough number of code/projects your team/wider department has in each of the below categories that would benefit from RAP peer review <br> `numeric input` Ad hoc code <br>
+15. **If yes**, please estimate the rough number of your projects that would benefit from RAP peer review in each of the following
-    `numeric input` Code in project <br> `numeric input` Code in project with version control (VC) <br> `numeric input` Functional code in project with VC and unit testing <br> `numeric input` Functions in package with VC and unit testing
+    categories: <br> `numeric input` Ad hoc code <br> `numeric input` Code in project <br> `numeric input` Code in project with version control (VC) <br> `numeric input` Functional code in project with VC and unit testing <br> `numeric input` Functions in package with VC and unit testing

 ### Capacity to support RAP peer reviews

-15. Would you be willing to support peer reviewing others code?
+16. Would you be willing to support peer reviewing others code?

 <!-- end list -->